codebyumar/codebyumar/README.md

 - 🌱 I’m currently learning API's
 - 💬 Ask me anything about Flutter
 - 📫 How to reach me: codebyumar7@gmail.com
-- ⚡ Fun fact: One plus one is trwo
+- ⚡ Fun fact: One plus one is two

 ### Connect with me:
 <div id="badges">